2Dark Review

 2Dark

-With Mr. Smith’s wife brutally murdered and his kids taken from him seven years ago, players must uncover evidence that will lead him to the captors and with hope, his children, if they are still alive.
-It’s quite clear from his disheveled appearance that finding his kids or at least finding closure from the psychopaths that took them is his number one priority.
-The incident certainly has awoken the demon inside him, as his home contains many hidden secret rooms, including a personal shooting range.
+With Mr. Smith's wife brutally murdered and his kids taken from him seven years ago, players must uncover evidence that will lead him to the captors and, with hope, his children, if they are still alive.
+It's quite clear from his disheveled appearance that finding his kids, or at least finding closure from the psychopaths that took them, is his number one priority.
+The incident certainly has awakened the demon inside him, as his home contains many hidden secret rooms, including a personal shooting range.
 Although your revolver is a powerful tool in taking care of foes, ammunition is scarce, and shooting does tend to attract unwanted attention.

-On the left side of the screen, you can scroll through all the items that you have in your possession, however in the heat of the moment, trying to find the correct item can be a hassle.
-The action doesn’t pause while searching for an item, and trying to combine items, either to reload the game, add additional batteries to the flashlight or even saving can become frustrating.
-Direct combat with melee weapons isn’t worth the effort, although it is a requirement at times.
-There is no one-time kills or knockouts if you sneak up behind anyone, and trying to trade blow for blow will most likely end up with you dying.
-When you do take damage, you’ll see bloody areas cover your voxel-based character.
+On the left side of the screen, you can scroll through all the items that you have in your possession; however, in the heat of the moment, trying to find the correct item can be a hassle.
+The action doesn't pause while searching for an item, and trying to combine items, either to reload the game, add additional batteries to the flashlight, or even save can become frustrating.
+Direct combat with melee weapons isn't worth the effort, although it is a requirement at times.
+There are no one-time kills or knockouts if you sneak up behind anyone, and trying to trade blow for blow will most likely end up with you dying.
+When you do take damage, you'll see bloody areas cover your voxel-based character.
 The more damage you absorb, the more you start to look like a bloody walking corpse.

 Simply Put

-The reliance on trial and error gameplay does a disservice to the disturbing setting that 2Dark creates.
-The lack of checkpoints is frustrating, and I fail to see how having them would have harmed the game’s tension.
-Simply having to replay large sections of levels or stopping to manual save after every room just isn’t fun.
+The reliance on trial-and-error gameplay does a disservice to the disturbing setting that 2Dark creates.
+The lack of checkpoints is frustrating, and I fail to see how having them would have harmed the game's tension.
+Simply having to replay large sections of levels or stopping to manually save after every room just isn't fun.
 The combat could be improved if bonuses were provided if you were able to sneak up behind someone, but as it stands, melee attacks are too weak to be effective.

 Note: 2Dark was reviewed on PlayStation 4.
 A digital copy of the game was provided by the publisher/developer.